Campus sexual assault: Reporting

 Research consistently shows that the majority of rape and other sexual assault victims do not report their attacks to law enforcement.
 The majority of women who are sexually assaulted do not report because of various reasons surrounding embarrassment and shame.
 In order to encourage those in need of support/guidance to reach out for help, the stigma encompassing sexual assault must end.
 As a result of non-reporting, researchers generally rely on surveys to measure sexual assault.
-Research estimates that between 10% to 29% of women are a victim of rape or attempted rape since starting college.
+Research estimates that between 10% and 29% of women are a victim of rape or attempted rape since starting college.
 The National Crime Victimization Survey estimates that 6.1 sexual assaults occur per 1,000 students per year.
 However, this source is generally believed by researchers to be a significant underestimate of the number of sexual assaults.
 Methodological differences, such as the method of survey administration, the definition of rape or sexual assault used, the wording of questions, and the time period studied contribute to these disparities.
 There is currently no consensus on the best way to measure rape and sexual assault.

+On campuses, it has been found that alcohol is a prevalent issue in regards to sexual assault.
+It has been estimated that 1 in 5 women experience an assault, and of those women, 50–75% have had either the attacker, the woman, or both, consume alcohol prior to the assault.
+Not only has it been a factor in the rates of sexual assault on campus, but because of the prevalence, assaults are also being affected specifically by the inability to give consent when intoxicated and bystanders not knowing when to intervene due to their own intoxication or the intoxication of the victim.

+In 1995, the CDC replicated part of this study with 8,810 students on 138 college campuses.
+They examined rape only and did not look at attempted rape.
+They found that 20% of women and 4% of men had experienced rape in the course of her or his lifetime.

 If someone wanted to reach out for help privately, there are many call hotlines available to receive support anonymously and confidentially.
 The nation's largest anti-sexual violence organization is RAINN (the Rape, Abuse & Incest National Network).
 RAINN provides support and guidance to survivors in many ways.

 College campuses are also required to provide support to any students who have experienced sexual assault under Title IX laws.
-"The Women's Rights Project, in collaboration with Students Active For Ending Rape (SAFER) — a national nonprofit that empowers students to hold colleges accountable for sexual assault in their communities — has put together the fact sheet, podcast series, and other resources on this page to get the word out to student activists about how they can use Title IX as an effective tool for change."
+"The Women's Rights Project, in collaboration with Students Active For Ending Rape (SAFER) a national nonprofit that empowers students to hold colleges accountable for sexual assault in their communities has put together the fact sheet, podcast series, and other resources on this page to get the word out to student activists about how they can use Title IX as an effective tool for change."
 Because of this students can not be turned away from support services provided by their college or university.
 This allows survivors to receive the required support following their assault.